SMTP Errors, Deferrals, and Throttling

 ## Related Guides

-- [Read the Results](https://mailrith.com/guides/read-results.md): After sending, look at delivery, opens, clicks, unsubscribes, bounces, and complaints together.
+- [Read the Results](https://mailrith.com/guides/read-results.md): After a campaign sends, review delivery, opens, clicks, unsubscribes, bounces, and complaints together.

-- [Troubleshooting Common Sending Problems](https://mailrith.com/guides/troubleshooting.md): Most sending issues can be narrowed down by checking setup, subscribers, content, email delivery service, and subscriber status.
+- [Troubleshooting Common Sending Problems](https://mailrith.com/guides/troubleshooting.md): You can narrow down most sending issues by checking setup, subscribers, content, email delivery service, and subscriber status.